 Set breakpoints in the code

 To set a simple breakpoint in your code, open the source file in the Visual Studio editor.
-Set the cursor at the line of code that you want to break at, and then right-click in the code window to see the context menu and choose Breakpoint / Insert Breakpoint (or press F9).
-The debugger breaks execution right before the line is executed.
+Set the cursor at the line of code where you want to suspend execution, and then right-click in the code window to see the context menu and choose Breakpoint / Insert Breakpoint (or press F9).
+The debugger suspends execution right before the line is executed.

 Breakpoints in Visual Studio provide a rich set of additional functionality, such as conditional breakpoints and tracepoints.
 See Using Breakpoints.